-The World Cup Effect: How 2026 Will Transform Youth Soccer Registration
+The World Cup Effect: How 2026 Is Changing Youth Soccer Registration

-The 2026 FIFA World Cup is coming to the United States, and it will bring the largest youth soccer registration surge this country has ever seen.
-For club directors, the question is simple: are you ready to handle it?
+The 2026 FIFA World Cup is over, and it left behind the largest youth soccer registration surge this country has ever seen.
+For club directors, the question now is simple: are you ready for the families arriving this fall?

 This is not speculation.
 We have 30 years of data showing exactly what happens to youth soccer participation when the World Cup comes to American soil.
 The last time it happened, in 1994, the sport changed forever.
-The 2026 tournament will be bigger, the audience will be larger, and the window to prepare is closing fast.
+The 2026 tournament was bigger and the audience was larger.
+What clubs do over the next few months decides who keeps the players it produced.

 Key Takeaways

-• Miami hosts 7 World Cup matches at Hard Rock Stadium from June 15 to July 18, including Brazil, Portugal, and Colombia group stage games
+Miami hosted 7 World Cup matches at Hard Rock Stadium from June 15 to July 18, including Brazil, Portugal, and Colombia group stage games

 What Happened After the 1994 World Cup